ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/me-mills.md

 {{% fig "conant-gertrude-1" "800" /%}}

 In one of the present-day photos of 484 Brooktondale Road, you can see the staircase on the side of building leading to the second floor, that Gertrude mentions.
+The second floor was known as "Lounsbery Hall" for owner Edward Lounsbery, and the [temperance]({{% relref "temperance" %}}) group, the Good Templars, of which Edward and Amanda were leading members, were known to often meet there.
+(George Richardson was also a member.)

+The following is the clearest proof of the location of Lounsbery Hall:

+{{% fig "me-mills/1899-02-00-Ithaca-Daily-News-Ithaca-NY" "500" /%}}

+Lounsbery Hall was where the David Ireland Post of the Brookton G.A.R. was first organized:

+{{% fig "mills-home/1880-05-03-Ithaca-Daily-Journal-Ithaca-NY-p4" "800x350" "img,blockquote,cite,link" "top" /%}}

 *A Drive-by Tour of the Town of Caroline* sponsored by the Town of Caroline Bicentennial Committee 1994-1995, contains a listing for M. E. Mills on a page identified as “Tour 4 - P7” in a 2016 reprint by The White Church Cabin Country Store and appears to be the source (with some alterations) of the description Molly Adams used in her “Note”.
 In Molly’s research notes, she gives the attribution: “[Driveby, ie Conant]" and I have confirmed with Barbara Kone that Gertrude wrote the Brooktondale portions of the "Drive-by" book: